microsoft/ai-developer/Labs/lab-02.md

 ## Task 1: Setup environment variables

+In this task, you will explore different flow types in Azure AI Foundry by setting up Visual Studio Code, retrieving Azure OpenAI credentials, and configuring them in Python and C# environments.

 1. Open **Visual Studio code** from the desktop shortcut in the labvm.
 1. Click on **File (1)** and select **Open Folder (2)**.